It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 Don’t worry though, because you’ll be given all the details of the study before you begin.

-So if sitting in the same spot for several hours is something you can’t do, you’d have the chance to back out before trial begins.
+So if staying in the same spot for several hours is something you can’t do, you’d have the chance to back out before the sleep trial begins.

 Can’t stand a few hours without your phone?
 How about not knowing the actual time?